yzhao062/anomaly-detection-resources/README.md

 ------------

-**Anomaly detection**, also known as **outlier detection**, is a fascinating and useful technique to identify outlying data objects.
+***[Outlier Detection](https://en.wikipedia.org/wiki/Anomaly_detection)*** , also known as ***[Anomaly Detection](https://en.wikipedia.org/wiki/Anomaly_detection)*** is a fascinating and useful technique to identify outlying data objects.
 It has been proven critical in many fields, such as credit card fraud analytics and mechanical unit defect detection.

 In this repository, you will find many:
 1. Books & Academic Papers
 2. Learning Materials, e.g, online courses and videos
 3. Outlier Datasets
 4. Outlier Detection Libraries & Demo Codes
-5. **Paper Downloader**: a Python 3 script to download the open access papers listed in this repository.
+5. **Paper Downloader**: a Python 3 script to download the open access papers listed in this repository (under development).

 **I would continue adding more items to the repository**.
-Please feel free to suggest some key materials by opening an issue or dropping me an email (yuezhao@cs.toronto.edu).
+Please feel free to suggest some key materials by opening an issue or dropping me an email @(yuezhao@cs.toronto.edu).
 Enjoy reading!
 <!-- TOC -->

 - [Anomaly Detection Learning Resources](#anomaly-detection-learning-resources)